Václav Vondrák

-Wenzel Vondrák (Czech: Václav Vondrák; September 22, 1859 in Dub – 1925) was a Czech Slavist and professor at the universities of Vienna and Brno.
+Václav Vondrák (Wenzel Vondrák; 22 September 1859 – 13 August 1925) was a Czech Slavist and professor at the universities of Vienna and Brno.

 Life

+Vondrák was born on 22 September 1859 in Dub, Bohemia, Austrian Empire (modern day Czech Republic).

 From 1872 to 1880, Vondrák attended gymnasium in Prachatice and České Budějovice.
-He moved to Vienna, starting to study Roman philology, but soon switching to Slavic philology under Franz Miklosich.
-He obtained a doctoral degree in 1884.
-From 1881 to 1891, Vondrák worked as a private teacher for various aristocratic families.
-In 1893, he attained habilitation in Slavic languages and literature in Vienna.
-In 1903, he was appointed to professor extraordinarius at the Vienna University.
-In 1919, he was appointed to professor at the Brno University.
+He studied Slavic philology under Franz Miklosich in Vienna and earned a doctoral degree in 1884.
+From 1881 to 1891 he was emploued as a teacher by assorted members of the aristocracy, then in 1893 attained habilitation in Slavic languages and literature in Vienna.
+He became a professor extraordinarius at the Vienna University in 1903.
+In 1919, he was appointed to professor at the Brno University (today Masaryk University).

 Vondráks research contributions lie in the fields of Old Church Slavonic and comparative Slavistics, particularly grammar.

+He died on 13 August 1925 in Brno, Czechoslovakia.

 Selected works

 A full bibliography is available in Časopis pro moderní filologii 12(1) and Slavia 4(3).